aurimas13/Machine-Learning-Goodness/100DaysOfMLCode/README.md

   - [Top 5 free ML courses](https://www.kdnuggets.com/2022/02/top-5-free-machine-learning-courses.html)
   - [Machine Learning Systems Design: A Free Stanford Course](https://www.kdnuggets.com/2021/02/machine-learning-systems-design-free-stanford-course.html)
   - [Python for Data Science, AI & Development](https://www.coursera.org/learn/python-for-applied-data-science-ai)
-- Continued working on my own ML Project as took notes from building an ML model from scratch as accessed as item **70** [here](#worthy-tools) or given directly [here](https://thesequence.substack.com/p/-guest-post-how-to-build-an-ml-platform).
+- Continued working on my own ML Project as took notes from building an ML model from scratch as accessed as item **70** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or given directly [here](https://thesequence.substack.com/p/-guest-post-how-to-build-an-ml-platform).

 # Self-Supervised Learning | Day 55

-- Studied and dived into the world of Self-Supervised Learning as it could be accessed through item **71** [here](#worthy-tools) or directly through [here](https://thesequence.substack.com/p/-edge137-self-supervised-learning?s=w).
+- Studied and dived into the world of Self-Supervised Learning as it could be accessed through item **71** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or directly through [here](https://thesequence.substack.com/p/-edge137-self-supervised-learning?s=w).
 In short terms it is known as the dark matter of AI as it is a type of Unsupervised Learning and the list of the valuable articles on it are:
   1. [A New Series About Self-Supervised Learning](https://thesequence.substack.com/p/edge123)
   2. [Self-Supervised Learning for Computer Vision](https://thesequence.substack.com/p/edge135)
   3. [Self-Supervised Learning for Speech](https://thesequence.substack.com/p/edge133)